sasilver75/obsidian/Quiet STaR.md

 - Intuitively, not all tokens require equal amounts of thought.
 Consider "the person is run-" ... it's likely that the next token is "ing".
 Additional thinking is unlikely to improve a well-trained model's prediction.
 - We conjecture that for most chunks of most online text, additional thought has little to no impact.
 - So we design our experiment to investigate whether our approach is useful in predicting that DO require thought!
-- We find thaat on average there is little improvement in the LM's ability to predict arbitrary tokens.
+- We find that on average there is little improvement in the LM's ability to predict arbitrary tokens.
 - There are parallels between [[Chain of Thought]] and Quiet-STaR, but they'er actually orthogonal and complementary techniques.
 	- CoT lets a model think out loud using its ordinary production distribution, whereas Quiet-STaR instead allows a model to think quietly at every token.
 	- Accuracy (unsure on whaat) over 8 samples increases from 40.6% to 47.7% using Chain of Thought with Quiet-STaR.